-Overview of Performing Arts in India
+Overview of Indian Performing Arts

 The course explores the idea of performance and its diversified nature in India.
 It is structured in a way that the students would be given an opportunity to identify various performances such as theatre, music, dance and rituals all over the country.